Kidnapping of Ong Beang Leck: Prosecution's case

 On 11 May 1970, the murder trial for Ong Beang Leck's killing took place at the High Court.
 Due to the abolition of jury trials in January of that same year, the trial was presided by two judges Justice A V Winslow and Justice D C D'Cotta.
 The three defendants - Lee Chor Pet, Lim Kim Kwee and Ho Kee Fatt - pleaded not guilty to the murder charge, which was brought forward by the trial prosecutor K. S. Rajah.
 Should the men be found guilty of murder under Section 302 of the Penal Code, the death penalty was mandatory upon conviction, and under the Kidnapping Act, the men's second charge of kidnapping which was punishable by death or life imprisonment with caning, although this other charge was fully withdrawn in midst of the proceedings.

-Dr Chanda Singh, the forensic pathologist, was summoned to court to present his forensic report.
+Chanda Singh, the forensic pathologist, was summoned to court to present his forensic report.
 A skeleton model was borrowed from a hospital to use as a demonstration on how Ong was killed, with Ong's shirt being put on.
-Dr Singh told the court that according to the holes and torn areas on the shirt, it was deduced that the fatal blows were delivered from behind, and that the attack occurred from behind, and it was likely that a screwdriver was used to stab Ong.
+Singh told the court that according to the holes and torn areas on the shirt, it was deduced that the fatal blows were delivered from behind, and that the attack occurred from behind, and it was likely that a screwdriver was used to stab Ong.
 Out of the multiple wounds, one of them penetrated the ribs and another penetrated the pelvic bone, which also cut through the bladder and intestines.
-The second injury put forward by Dr Singh was sufficient in the ordinary cause of nature to result in death if left unattended.
-Dr Singh concluded that the cause of Ong's death was due to haemorrhage and shock due to multiple wounds.
+The second injury put forward by Singh was sufficient in the ordinary cause of nature to result in death if left unattended.
+Singh concluded that the cause of Ong's death was due to haemorrhage and shock due to multiple wounds.